 Best Time to Visit: Fall through Spring are best for birdwatching along the North Richmond Shoreline.
 The Pt.
 Pinole Regional Park is good all year long.

-Special Birds: We highly recommend that you visit Pt.
-Pinole Regional Park, where trails offer views across Breuner Marsh (recently acquired by the East Bay Regional Park District), which can be densely packed with foraging shorebirds, including Semipalmated Plover, Red Knot, Red Phalarope, Lesser Yellowlegs, Black Oystercatcher, and Wilson’s Snipe.
+Special Birds: We highly recommend that you visit the Dotson Family Marsh area of Pt.
+Pinole Regional Park, at the end of Goodrick Avenue off Richmond Parkway.
+This area can be densely packed with foraging shorebirds, including Semipalmated Plover, Red Knot, Red Phalarope, Lesser Yellowlegs, Black Oystercatcher, and Wilson’s Snipe.
+Raptors perch on utility poles and hunt over the grasslands.

 Management of the Site: The East Bay Regional Park District manages Pt.
 Pinole Regional Park.